 The committee is impressed by the exceptional quality and the enormous collaborative effort of the CALICE collaboration.
 The collaboration should be further supported and commended for its achievements.
-In particular, the funding agencies are strongly requested to support the one m3 engineering and test beam effort.
-Groups that are unable to test e.g. their HCAL technologies on this scale will have a little chance only of being selected as a technology for the final ILC detectors.
+In particular, the funding agencies are strongly requested to support the one m engineering and test beam effort.
+Groups that are unable to test e.g. their HCAL technologies on this scale will have little chance of being selected as a technology for the final ILC detectors.
 The development and test of the technical prototypes will allow to answer many concerns addressed above.
-Hence the committee fully supports also this program.
+Hence the committee fully supports this program.